“No one is good, not even one”

 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

 He saves us apart from good works.
-But then He creates us “for good works.”
-He does in us what we could never do for Him.
+But then he created us “for good works.”
+He does in us what we could never do for him.

 We long for every person to hear and respond in faith to this good news!
 We are a church made up of messed up people who are tasting and seeing that the Lord is good.

 If you would like to learn more about how to have a relationship with Jesus, please contact us.